ferdynice/helloworld-war/README.md

 For this, run 'WebAppUnassembled' as a Java application.

 Note that it is not trivial to dynamically load the annotated servlets this way.
-(Most examples around the web involve creating a war file, which defeat some purposes).
+(Most examples around the web involve around creating a war file, which defeat some purposes).
-However WebAppUnassembled tries a best effort to do this by using Classpath scanning, still picking the essential annotations with basic options.
+However WebAppUnassembled tries a best effort to do this by using Classpath scanning, still picking up the essential annotations with basic options.
 The annotations are WebServlet, WebFilter and WebListener.

 It uses the Google Guava helper library, which is a nice utility to have anyway.